pvgenuchten/training-gitops-sdi/docs/2-interact-with-data-repositories.md

 In this section a crawler tool is introduced which let's you interact with the metadata in a file based data repository.
 For this exercise we've prepared a minimal data repository containing a number of Excel-, Shape- and Tiff-files.
 Unzip the repository to a location on disk.

-In the root folder of the repository already exists a minimal mcf file, `index.yml`.
+In the root folder of the repository already exists a minimal MCF file, `index.yml`.
 This file contains some generic metadata properties which are used if a file within the repository does not include them.
 The tool we use is able to inherit metadata properties from this index.yml file through the file hierarchy.

 :::{.callout-tip}
 Open index.yml and customise the contact details.
 Later you will notice that these details will be applied to all datasets which themselves do not provide contact details.